Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/01-prerequisites.md

         - Contributor role is required at the subscription level to have the ability to create resource groups and perform deployments.
         - User Access Administrator role is required at the subscription level since you'll be performing role assignments to managed identities across various resource groups.
-        - Global Admin on Azure AD Tenant is required for setting up Azure Application Proxy.
-This setup is done manually.
-An admin could perform this step for you as it's the last step in the setup after deploying your application.
     Please follow [these instructions](https://learn.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal) to create a service principal in Azure.
 2. PowerShell terminal.
 This reference reference implementation uses PowerShell for deployment.
 3. Latest [Azure CLI installed](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)